These Semmelknödel Make The Perfect Addition To A Hearty Meal!

 These delicious boiled bread dumplings – known as Semmelknödel in German – are created with just a few easy ingredients like old buns, egg, onions, and parsley.

-Semmelknödel taste great with mushroom gravy or as an addition to meat-based dinner dishes like roasts or even venison.
+Semmelknödel taste great with mushroom gravy or as tasty German side to meat-based dinner dishes like roasts or even venison.

 Interestingly, these bread dumplings are mainly eaten in the southern part of Germany.